BlakeWilliams/medium/README.md

 ## Packages

-- **pkg/rescue** - Basic rescue middleware for router.
+- **rescue** - Basic rescue middleware for router.
-- **pkg/httplogger** - Basic logger middleware for router.
+- **httplogger** - Basic logger middleware for router.
-- ~**pkg/view** - Wraps the [`html/template`](https://golang.org/pkg/html/template/) package to provide a slightly more friendly and ergonimic interface for web application usage.~ Use [bat](https://github.com/blakewilliams/bat) instead.
+- ~**view** - Wraps the [`html/template`](https://golang.org/html/template/) package to provide a slightly more friendly and ergonimic interface for web application usage.~ Use [bat](https://github.com/blakewilliams/bat) instead.
-- **pkg/session** - Struct based, cookie backed session management using HMAC signatures to validate session contents.
+- **session** - Struct based, cookie backed session management using HMAC signatures to validate session contents.
-- **pkg/mail** - Provides a basic mailer package that utilizes `pkg/template` for templating.
-Additionally provides a basic interface that can be used with `pkg/router` to see sent emails in development.
+- **mail** - Provides a basic mailer package that utilizes `template` for templating.
+Additionally provides a basic interface that can be used with `router` to see sent emails in development.
-- **pkg/mlog** - Simple structured logger usable directly, or through context compatible API's.
+- **mlog** - Simple structured logger usable directly, or through context compatible API's.
-- **pkg/set** - Basic Set data structure.
+- **set** - Basic Set data structure.
-- **pkg/webpack** - Middleware that allows you to use webpack to serve assets in development.
+- **webpack** - Middleware that allows you to use webpack to serve assets in development.

 ## Medium (web framework)

-Formerly `pkg/router`, this is a basic router that provides a few basic features:
+Formerly `router`, this is a basic router that provides a few basic features:

 - **Middleware** - Middleware allows you to change the request and response before and after the handler is called. (logging, authentication, session